 For instance, secondhand clothing companies like ThredUp actively contribute to the circular economy within the fashion industry.
 To raise awareness of the importance of buying used pieces, the company showcases how secondhand purchases contribute to a greener future.

-The image above indicates that if all consumers purchased one reused product in a year, it would be equivalent to removing 449,000,000 pounds of waste from landfills.
+The image below indicates that if all consumers purchased one reused product in a year, it would be equivalent to removing 449,000,000 pounds of waste from landfills.

 ThredUp’s partnerships with brands like Free People and Madewell push the mission and accessibility of the circular economy to the forefront of customers’ minds.

 Taking a holistic approach to sustainability is an extremely effective way to support the circular economy.

 Adopting new supply chain processes requires you to discover and explore technological solutions.
 The circular economy may push early adopters toward cutting-edge technologies that will boost efficiency.